Nicodemus: United States

-Rosamund Rodman, a researcher and scholar of placenames, noted in a 2008 article that enslaved people who learnt to read generally did so in secret and at night, due to risks of punishment for this forbidden activity.
+Rosamund Rodman, a researcher and scholar of placenames, noted in a 2008 article that slaves who learnt to read generally did so in secret and at night, due to risks of punishment for this forbidden activity.
 The gospel's Nicodemus came to Jesus to learn from him, also in secret and at night, for fear of repercussions.
 Such connections and allusions lead Rodman to conclude that the town's name has its ultimate origin with the biblical figure.
 Religious affairs journalist Daniel Burke notes that, "To blacks after the Civil War, he was a model of rebirth as they sought to cast off their old identity as slaves".

 On 16 August 1967, Martin Luther King Jr. invoked Nicodemus as a metaphor concerning the need for the United States to be "born again" in order to effectively address social and economic inequality.
-The speech was called "Where Do We Go From Here?", and delivered at the 11th Annual SCLC Convention in Atlanta, Georgia.
+The speech, called "Where Do We Go From Here?", was delivered at the 11th Annual Southern Christian Leadership Conference (SCLC) Convention in Atlanta, Georgia.